-In October 1927, a meeting of the greatest minds in science took place during the fifth Solvay conference in Brussels, Belgium.
+In October 1927, the fifth Solvay conference in Brussels, Belgium, brought together the greatest scientific minds.
 Among the attendees were luminaries such as Albert Einstein, Wolfgang Pauli, Max Planck, Werner Heisenberg, Marie Curie, and Niels Bohr.

 “Everything is foreseen, and choice is given. . .”
 Pirkei Avot 3:19